 The first step is to save each individual image that you want to use on your mood board to your desktop, laptop, or phone.
 Choose an image on a white background if you have that option because that will make removing the background much easier.
 Most of you already know this but to save an image on most laptops or computers that means right-clicking with a mouse or two-finger clicking with a laptop touchpad and then selecting “save image as”.
 On some websites you have to click on the image to enlarge it before it will allow you to right-click and save it:

 For a small number of websites, you don’t have the option to save the image to your laptop/computer doing it this way.
-In this case, simply take a screenshot of it (on a Mac, you can do that by pressing shift-command-4 – the screenshot image will show up under “Desktop”).
+In this case, simply take a screenshot of it (on a Mac, you can do that by pressing shift-command-4 – the screenshot image will show up in your files under “Desktop”).

 2. Remove Image Backgrounds

 You don’t have to do this step if you just want to do a super quick mood board but I always remove the backgrounds from images for my mood boards.
 Having the background (white space) removed allows you to place images close together without having to deal with the background of one photo overlapping another.
-I use the free tool “Background Burner” that you can find {here} to remove my image backgrounds.
-You have to create an account but it’s free – start by doing that.
-Then to remove an image background, click the blue “Choose a Photo” button and upload the photo that you want to remove the background from.
-Background Burner will immediately go to work and give you a few thumbnails to choose from.
+There are many different ways to cut out backgrounds from images.
+A few of the most popular ways are through Canva Pro or PicMonkey (which have a monthly fee), PowerPoint, or by using a free app on your phone such as Background Eraser.

 3. Arrange Images on a Mood Board

-Once you’ve cut the backgrounds out of your images, you can arrange them on a mood board using the free version of an online program called Canva {here}.
+Once you’ve cut out the backgrounds of your images, you can arrange them on a mood board using the free version of Canva {here}.
 After creating a free account, start by clicking the aqua “Create a Design” button in the upper left corner and then “+ Custom Dimensions”.
 A size I often use is 1080 (width) x 1920 (height) but you can play around with those dimensions to get the size that you want.
 To add your images to it, click “Uploads” on the left and then the button “Upload an image or video” and select your images that you want on your mood board.
 You’ll see them all pop up in the black space on the left:

 To add an uploaded image to your blank mood board, you can either click the image or drag it over.
 To make an image smaller or bigger once it’s on your mood board, click it to highlight it (you’ll see a highlighted box like the one around the vanity in the pic below) and then click on one of the circles in the corner of the highlighted box to drag it in or out to reduce or enlarge the image: